Roasted Cauliflower with Garlic

 Historical Notes for this Recipe:

-This recipe was first posted in 2006, and I’ve been making it ever since then.
-It was last updated with more information in 2022.
+The recipe for cauliflower roasted with garlic was first posted in 2006, and I’ve been making it ever since.
+It was last updated with more information in 2024.

 22 Comments on “Roasted Cauliflower with Garlic”